Avoiding bad steps in Frank Wolfe variants: Introduction

 \subsection{Contributions}

-Our main contributions are twofold: \begin{itemize} \item We formulate an angle condition for projection free methods, and prove that it leads to linear convergence in the number of "good steps" for non convex objectives satisfying a KL inequality (see Proposition \ref{p:taurate}).
-We show that this condition applies to the away step Frank-Wolfe (AFW), the pairwise Frank-Wolfe (PFW) and the FW method with in face directions (FDFW) (see, e.g., \cite{freund2017extended}, \cite{guelat1986some} and \cite{lacoste2015global}) on polytopes. \item We define the SSC procedure, which can be applied to all the FW variants listed in the first point, and show that it gets improvements on known rates (see Table \ref{tab:2} in Section \ref{Section:SSC}).
-In particular, we prove that it leads to global linear convergence rates with no bad steps (see Theorem \ref{p:crkl} and Corollary \ref{cor:klrate}) under the KL inequality and the angle condition.
+Our main contributions are twofold: \begin{itemize} \item We formulate an angle condition for projection free methods, and prove that it leads to linear convergence in the number of "good steps" for non convex objectives satisfying a KL inequality.
+We show that this condition applies to the away step Frank-Wolfe (AFW), the pairwise Frank-Wolfe (PFW) and the FW method with in face directions (FDFW) (see, e.g., \cite{freund2017extended}, \cite{lacoste2015global}, \cite{garber2016linear} and \cite{guelat1986some}) on polytopes.
+First, we give linear rates for good steps in Proposition \ref{p:taurate}.
+Then, we give global asymptotical rates under the assumption that the number of bad steps between two good steps is bounded in Proposition \ref{p:simpleasymptotic}.
+We apply this result to FW variants in Corollary \ref{lr:goodsteps}. \item We define the SSC procedure, which can be applied to all the FW variants listed in the first point, and show that it gets improvements on known rates (see Table \ref{tab:2} in Section \ref{Section:SSC}).
+In particular, we prove that it leads to global linear convergence rates with no bad steps (see Lemma \ref{p:crkl} and Corollary \ref{cor:klrate}) under a global KL inequality and the angle condition.
+We then prove that we have local linear convergence rates and asymptotical linear convergence rates under a local KL property as well (see Theorem~\ref{t:loc} and Corollary \ref{cor:glob}).
 This, to our knowledge, is the first (bad step free) linear convergence rate for FW variants under the KL inequality.
 In the general smooth non convex case, we further prove, under the angle condition, a $O(1/\sqrt{k})$ convergence rate with respect to a specific measure of non-stationarity for the iterates, that is the projection of the negative gradient on the convex cone of feasible directions (see Theorem \ref{cor:stationary}, Corollary \ref{cor:gennc} and Remark \ref{r:ncrates}). \end{itemize} While here we apply our framework only to the AFW, the PFW, and the FDFW on polytopes, we remark that our results hold for projection free methods on generic convex sets.
 In an extended version of this paper \cite{rinaldi2020unifying} we show applications on convex sets with smooth boundary for FW variants and methods using orthographic retractions (see also \cite{absil2012projection}, \cite{balashov2019gradient}, \cite{levy2019projection} and references therein). \\ The reasons why eliminating bad steps truly makes a difference in our context are the following: \begin{itemize} \item it rules out impractical convergence rates due to a large number of bad steps.
 An interesting example is given by the rate guarantee reported in \cite{lacoste2015global} for the pairwise Frank-Wolfe (PFW) variant on the $N - 1$ dimensional simplex.
 This guarantee is indeed more loose than for the other variants, because there is no satisfactory bound on the number of such problematic steps (there is a best known bound of $3N!$ bad steps for each good step); \item it eliminates the dependence of the convergence rates on the support of the starting point (see, e.g., \cite{johnell2020frank} and \cite{kolmogorov2020practical}).
 This dependence can significantly affect the performance of FW variants on smooth non convex optimization problems \cite{cristofari2020active}. \end{itemize}